homoscribens/Paper-Introduction-JAIST2022/README.md

 If you would like to share what you read, make issue of it and add the paper with .pdf file.

 - **This progect is now in a trial.** \
-If you have any comments or advices, do not hesitate to let us know!
+If you have any comments or advices, do not hesitate to let us know! \
+We set a Discussion for your opinion.

 - **Close your the issue after you completed summrization!** \
 While you reading or summerizing a paper, keep opened the issue.
 After you are done with it, close the issue. \